ucsb-dreamlab/twarc/workedex.md

 ### _filter_date.py_

 Then we want to look at tweets made the day of Nipsey Hussle death (March 31st, 2019).
+This might not limit the date to only March 31st, 2019 with a bigger dataset (or when using random_subset.py) because you can only specify a min or a max date.
+If you would like to limit the date, you will have to run _filter_date.py_ twice: the first time filtering by mindate OR maxdate, and the second time filtering the ouputted dataset by the remaining parameter.
+For our current dataset, this works because the tweets only date up to March 31st so by specifying a mindate, we are only left with tweets made on March 31st, 2019.

     python utils/filter_date.py --mindate 31-march-2019 nh_sub_deduplicate.jsonl > nh_dod.jsonl